Frigid monster storm across US claims at least 24 lives - NewsBreak

 Forecasters said a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — had developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

-The storm unleashed its full fury on Buffalo, with hurricane-force winds and snow causing whiteout conditions, paralyzing emergency response efforts.
-New York Gov. Kathy Hochul said almost every fire truck in the city was stranded Saturday.
-Officials said the airport would be shut through Tuesday morning.
+The storm unleashed its full fury on Buffalo, with hurricane-force winds and snow causing whiteout conditions, paralyzing emergency response efforts — New York Gov. Kathy Hochul said almost every fire truck in the city was stranded Saturday — and shutting down the airport through Tuesday morning, according to officials.
 The National Weather Service said the snow total at the Buffalo Niagara International Airport stood at 43 inches (109 centimeters) at 7 a.m.
 Sunday.

 “Some were found in cars, some were found on the street in snowbanks,” said Poloncarz.
 “We know there are people who have been stuck in cars for more than 2 days.”

-Freezing conditions and day-old power outages had Buffalonians scrambling to get to anywhere that had heat amid what Hochul called the longest sustained blizzard conditions ever in the city.
-But with streets under a thick blanket of white, that wasn't an option for people like Jeremy Manahan, who charged his phone in his parked car after almost 29 hours without electricity.
+Freezing conditions and day-old power outages had Buffalonians scrambling to get out of their homes to anywhere that had heat amid what Hochul called the longest sustained blizzard conditions ever in the city.
+But with streets under a thick blanket of white, that wasn’t an option for people like Jeremy Manahan, who charged his phone in his parked car after almost 29 hours without electricity.

 “There’s one warming shelter, but that would be too far for me to get to.
 I can’t drive, obviously, because I’m stuck,” Manahan said.
 “And you can’t be outside for more than 10 minutes without getting frostbit.”

 Ditjak Ilunga of Gaithersburg, Maryland, was on his way to visit relatives in Hamilton, Ontario, for Christmas with his daughters Friday when their SUV was trapped in Buffalo.
-Unable to get help, they spent hours with the engine running, buffeted by wind and nearly buried in snow.
+Unable to get help, they spent hours with the engine running in the vehicle buffeted by wind and nearly buried in snow.

 By 4 a.m.
-Saturday, their fuel nearly gone, Ilunga made a desperate choice to risk the howling storm to reach a nearby shelter.
-He carried 6-year-old Destiny on his back while 16-year-old Cindy clutched their Pomeranian puppy, following his footprints through drifts.
+Saturday, with their fuel nearly gone, Ilunga made a desperate choice to risk the howling storm to reach a nearby shelter.
+He carried 6-year-old Destiny on his back while 16-year-old Cindy clutched their Pomeranian puppy, stepping into his footprints as they trudged through drifts.

-“If I stay in this car I’m going to die here with my kids,” Ilunga recalled thinking.
+“If I stay in this car I’m going to die here with my kids,” he recalled thinking, but believing they had to try.
 He cried when the family walked through the shelter doors.
-“It’s something I will never forget in my life."
+“It’s something I will never forget in my life.”

 The storm knocked out power in communities from Maine to Seattle.
 But heat and lights were steadily being restored across the U.S. According to poweroutage.us, less than 300,000 customers were without power at 8 a.m.
 EDT Sunday – down from a peak of 1.7 million.
 In North Carolina, less than 6,600 customers had no power – down from a peak of 485,000 or more.

-Concerns about rolling blackouts across eastern states subsided Sunday after PJM Interconnection said its utilities could meet the day’s peak electricity demand.
-The mid-Atlantic grid operator had called for its 65 million consumers to conserve energy amid the freeze Saturday.
+Concerns about the need for rolling blackouts across eastern states subsided Sunday after PJM Interconnection, the mid-Atlantic grid operator, said its utilities could meet the day’s peak electricity usage.
+PJM had called Saturday for the 65 million consumers in its territory to conserve electricity because of struggles by some power plants to operate amid frigid temperatures.

+Across the six New England states, about 121,300 customers remained without power on Sunday, with Maine still the hardest hit.

-Storm-related deaths were reported in recent days all over the country: seven in Erie County, New York; 10 in Ohio, including an electrocuted utility worker and those killed in multiple car crashes; four motorists killed in crashes in Missouri and Kansas; a Vermont woman struck by a falling branch; an apparently homeless man found amid Colorado's subzero temperatures; a woman who fell through Wisconsin river ice.
+Storm-related deaths were reported in recent days all over the country: seven in Erie County, New York; 10 dead in multiple crashes in Ohio, including a pileup involving some 50 vehicles, a man whose sport utility vehicle ran into a snowplow and an electrocuted utility worker; four motorists killed in separate crashes in Missouri and Kansas; a Vermont woman struck by a falling branch; an apparently homeless man found amid Colorado’s subzero temperatures; a woman who fell through Wisconsin river ice.

 In Florida, the thermometer plunged below freezing for the first time in almost five years at Tampa International Airport, and hit 43 degrees (6.1 degrees Celsius) in West Palm Beach, according to the National Weather Service.
-The temperature drop and freezing sleet was conducive to cold-blooded iguanas falling out of trees.
+The temperature drop and freezing sleet was conducive to iguanas falling out of trees since the cold-blooded reptiles typically become immobilized in unusually cold weather.

 Along Interstate 71 in Kentucky, Terry Henderson and her husband, Rick, weathered a 34-hour traffic jam in a rig outfitted with a diesel heater, a toilet and a refrigerator after getting stuck trying to drive from Alabama to their Ohio home for Christmas.